miguelit07/a-greater-purpose-game/README.md

 # a-greater-purpose-game

-A Greater Purpose is a visual novel game developed using Ren'Py, coded in Python.
+A Greater Purpose is a visual novel game I developed using Ren'Py, coded in Python.
 The game immerses players in a captivating narrative where choices shape the outcome of the story.
 With intricate character designs and a compelling plot, players embark on a journey that explores themes of purpose, relationships, and self-discovery.

 Features
 - Engaging storyline with multiple endings based on player choices.